 Build your Cheltenham Free Bet Pot: Betfair's in-house tipping competition

-With our Cheltenham free bet offer underway and £30 in free bets still available, our in-house judges are back for week three of our tipping competition, to help you build your pot this Saturday...
+As our Cheltenham free bet offer heads into week four with £20 in free bets still available, our in-house judges are onto the next leg of our tipping competition, to help you continue to build your pot this Saturday...

 "Neil Hubbard, Nathan Joyes and Timeform’s Andy Asquith will be selecting their best picks across UK and Irish racing every Saturday."

-To help you navigate you and build your pot, Betfair's Neil Hubbard and Nathan Joyes and Timeform's Andy Asquith will be selecting their best picks across UK and Irish racing.
+To help you navigate you and build your pot, Betfair's Neil Hubbard, Nathan Joyes and Timeform's Andy Asquith will be selecting their best picks across UK and Irish racing.

 |Tipster